Common local history questions

 Q: How can I obtain obituaries?

 A: 1) Microfilm.
-We have The Lowell Sun on microfilm dating back to 1878 plus other area newspapers.
+We have The Lowell Sun on microfilm dating back to 1878 plus other area newspapers (full list available on our collections page [research-collections]).
 You are welcome to use what microfilm we have during normal business hours.
-Requests for our reference department to do the research for you may be made in writing by filling out the form on our Ask a Librarian page or by sending your request in writing to: Attn: Local History Pollard Library, 401 Merrimack St., Lowell, MA 01852.
+Requests for our reference department to do the research for you may be made in writing by postal mail attn: Reference Department or by filling out the form on our Ask a Question page or by sending your request in writing to: Attn: Local History Pollard Library, 401 Merrimack St., Lowell, MA 01852.

 - 1879 City Atlas of Lowell – PDF | JPGs published by G.M.
 Hopkins, 1879.
 Digitized by The State Library of Massachusetts